JackMcKew/pyconau-2020-github-actions-and-python/Presentation.md

 PyconAU 2020 - Jack McKew

 * What are GitHub Actions?
-* Why should you use them?
+* Why use them?
-* How can we make them?
+* How to set them up?

 ---